Download Ron Hequet's 6 page eBrochure

 Click here for Logistics, AV Requirements

-How to Get the Most From Ron Hequet’ Program
+How to Get the Most From Ron Hequet’s Program

 We take our dependability to the client seriously.
 We want to maximize client investment.
-Please assist us by compliance to the following:
+Please assist us by complying with the following:

 - Please provide a cordless, handheld microphone.
 Ron will (but prefers not to) use a lavaliere microphone.